How many sites will you use Yoast SEO Premium on?

 In the free version of Yoast SEO, you’ll get a green bullet if your keyphrase density lies between 0.5 and 3%.
 For a match to be counted, all words should occur in one sentence, but the order of the words may differ.

-Let’s say you’d like to rank for [bake vegetarian pancakes].
-If you write, “here, you’ll learn how to bake the best vegetarian pancakes” this will be counted as an occurrence of the keyphrase.
-Also, in English, if you’d write, “baking a vegetarian pancake is easy as pie” Yoast SEO Premium recognizes that as the focus keyphrase.
+Let’s say you’d like to rank for [bake vegan pancakes].
+If you write, “here, you’ll learn how to bake the best vegan pancakes” this will be counted as an occurrence of the keyphrase.
+Also, in English (or German or Dutch), if you’d write, “baking a vegan pancake is easy as pie” Yoast SEO Premium recognizes that as the focus keyphrase.
 That’s why the upper boundary in Premium is a bit higher: 3.5% instead of 3%.

 You won’t see the percentage mentioned in your feedback.
 Instead, we mention the exact number of times you used your keyphrase throughout your text and compare this to the number we advise.
 We feel that absolute numbers make it more easy to work on your text.